 The Diplomat

-You’re in good company at The Diplomat, as the hidden bar ranks 20th on Asia’s 50 Best Bars List and recently won the London Essence Best New Opening Award of 2021.
-Still not convinced?
-The chintzy decorations and range of classic and modern cocktails suits all palates, with master mixologist John Nugent providing something for everyone.
-Go inside and into the depths of the Car Po commercial building, which is across from the red bricked seating area on Pottinger Street.
+The Diplomat is known for its chintzy decorations and wide range of classic and modern cocktails that suit all palates, with master mixologist John Nugent providing something for everyone.
+Go inside and into the depths of the Car Po commercial building, which is across from the red-bricked seating area on Pottinger Street.

 Tel: +852 3619 0302